Niharika1896/Operating-System-projects/README.txt

   In mmu.cpp, I simulated the operation of an Operating System’s Virtual Memory Manager and mapped the virtual address spaces of multiple processes onto physical frames using page table translation.
 I have assumed multiple processes, each with its own virtual address space of 64 virtual pages.
 I have implemented paging as the sum of all virtual pages in all virtual address spaces may exceed the number of physical frames of my simulated system.

-Run with the following gcc:
+Run with the following gcc: gcc-11.2
-module load gcc-11.2